truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -H "Authorization: Bearer <token>"
 ```

 **Description:** Attaches an existing tool (identified by `tool_id`) to the specified agent.
 After this call, the agent will have the tool in its arsenal and can use it during conversations.
-This does not change the tool’s global configuration; it just links the tool to the agent.
+This does not change the tool's global configuration; it just links the tool to the agent.

 **Response Fields:** Returns the updated agent object (same format as in **Retrieve Agent**), now including the newly attached tool in its `tools` list.
 All agent fields are returned; key ones to verify include: